GabrielPelletier/open_science_metrics_tools/README.md

 * **review_pub_oa_status.py**

     This script reviews and updates the entire master.csv list of all publications identified to date.
 It updates any changes to the publication information that might have occured after publication.
-Most importantly it updates the Open Access statuts of a publication which may change when the article is published in an instituional repository sometime after the publciaton because of an embargo period, for instance.
+Most importantly it updates the Open Access statuts of a publication which may change when the article is published in an institutional repository sometime after the publication because of an embargo period, for instance.

 * **ponctual_search_tool.py**